Skip to main content

 • Read and write files in the repository

-• Execute shell commands (in the sandbox)
+• Execute shell commands (in the VM)

 • Create and manage issues